ichthyosaurus/harbour-file-browser/CONTRIBUTING.md

 3. the wrong text
 4. the correct translation

+You can easily update translations and even add new languages online.
+You can also create a new pull request with contributions or you can send us an email with an updated translation catalog attached.

-To add or update a translation, please follow these steps:
+To manually add or update a translation, please follow these steps:

 1. *If it did not exists before*, create a new catalog for your language by copying the base file [translations/harbour-file-browser.ts](translations/harbour-file-browser.ts).